Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Discussion, conclusion and future work

 This original combination of explanaibility, flexibility and efficiency abilities makes the proposed framework a valuable tool for conducting human-in-the-loop, data-driven, process monitoring and analysis in complex real-life engineering applications.

-\paragraph{Limitations and future work} In some application scenarios, annotating the steps of historical log traces with the respective ground-truth activities may be a costly and difficult manual task, requiring time and expertise.
-Thus, it might be the case that the amount of annotated traces available is not enough to train a good quality tagging model.
+\paragraph{Limitations and future work} The experiments reported in Section~\ref{sec:experiments} demonstrate that the proposed approach significantly enhances the effectiveness of a trace tagging model, particularly in scenarios where the available (annotated) example traces are insufficient to train a high-quality model.
+However, in certain (extreme) application contexts, the scarcity of annotated traces can be so severe that even the proposed method fails to achieve satisfactory performance.
+In fact, in some cases, annotating the steps of historical log traces with corresponding ground-truth activities is a time-consuming and complex manual task that requires both expertise and effort.
+As a result, the number of annotated traces available may be insufficient to train a high-quality tagging model, even when using the proposed framework.
 To properly address these situations, as future work, we plan to investigate the following strategies for improving the training of any trace tagger model $M$ (as a complement to amending its output with the help of a symbolic reasoner): \begin{itemize} \item Extending the training procedure in a way that a (usually wider and easier to obtain) collection of unlabeled log traces of the form $U = \{ \trace \} \subset \U^*$ can be used in addition to the annotated traces $L$.
 To get some form of supervision from the examples in $U$, an entropy-regularization loss term \cite{entropy-regularization} can be computed over each of these examples, which penalizes cases where the predicted activity-wise probability distribution is not skewed (the higher the entropy of the predicted distribution, the higher the loss). \item After inducing a preliminary version of $M$, one can think of exploiting an Active Learning \cite{AL} scheme to assist the expert in assigning ground-truth activity labels to a small number, say $q$, of unlabelled traces (which are expected to help improve $M$, once exploited as additional training examples).
 In particular, we will investigate using two ranking criteria to automatically select useful traces among the unlabelled ones, based on the current version $M$ of the tagger model: $(i)$ ranking the traces on the basis of the average/maximum entropy of their per-step predictions; $(ii)$ ranking the traces on the basis of the expected number of times their per-step predictions are deemed invalid by the reasoner $R$. \end{itemize}